Why Do Dogs Sleep at Your Feet or on Your Legs? Real Reasons Explained

 • They feel emotionally grounded

 Even a scared dog learns trust by being close to you.
-Sleeping near you, especially at night, often signals secure attachment rather than clingy dog behavior.
+Sleeping near you, especially at night, often signals secure attachment rather than clingy dog behaviour.

 5 Main Reasons Dogs Sleep at Your Feet